oxc-project/bench-transformer/README.md

 ### NOTE:

-Babel's code generator deoptimised the styling for large files and reports.
+Babel's code generator deoptimised the styling for large files and reports:

 > [BABEL] Note: The code generator has deoptimised the styling of parser.ts as it exceeds the max of 500KB.

-I wanted to benchmark the `checker.ts`, but Babel failed to parse:
+I intended to benchmark `checker.ts` from tsc, but Babel failed to parse:

 ```
 TypeError: Duplicate declaration "SymbolLinks"